pixee/upload-tool-results-action/analysis-input/README.md

     - **Required:** Yes

 - `tool`:
-    - **Description:** Identifies the tool or service related to the uploaded file.
+    - **Description:** Identifies the tool or service that produced the file being uploaded.
     - **Required:** Yes
     - **Options:**
         - `sonar`